actionhero/www.actionherojs.com/tutorials/chat.md

 - `roomView`
 - `say`

-The special verb for persistent connections `say` makes use of `api.chatRoom.broadcast` to tell a message to all other users in the room, IE: `say myRoom Hello World` from a socket client or `client.say("myRoom", 'Hello World")` for a websocket.
+The special verb for persistent connections `say` makes use of `chatRoom.broadcast` to tell a message to all other users in the room, IE: `say myRoom Hello World` from a socket client or `client.say("myRoom", 'Hello World")` for a websocket.

-Chat on multiple actionHero nodes relies on redis for both chat (pub/sub) and a key store defined by `api.config.redis`.
+Chat on multiple actionHero nodes relies on redis for both chat (pub/sub) and a key store defined by `config.redis`.
 The redis pub/sub server and the key store don't need to be the same instance of redis, but they do need to be the same for all ActionHero servers you are running in the cluster.
 This is how ActionHero scales the chat features.

 There is no limit to the number of rooms which can be created, but keep in mind that each room stores information in redis, and there load created for each connection.

 ## Middleware

 There are 4 types of middleware you can install for the chat system: `say`, `onSayReceive`, `join`, and `leave`.
-You can learn more about [chat middleware in the middleware section of this site](tutorial-middleware.html).
+You can learn more about [chat middleware in the middleware section of this site](tutorials/middleware).
 Using middleware when messages are sent or when connections join rooms is how you build up authentication and more complex workflows.

 ## Specific Client Communication